 We want to see your commitment, dedication and genuine interest in expanding your intellectual horizons; both in what you write about yourself and in what others write on your behalf.
 We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a freshman seminar and continue the conversation at a dinner table.
 We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, as part of a community organization, during a performance or on an athletic field.
 We want to see the initiative with which you seek out opportunities and expand your perspective.

 Learning about your extracurricular activities and nonacademic interests helps us understand your potential contributions to the Stanford community.
 Students often assume our primary concern is the number of activities in which a student participates.
 In fact, an exceptional depth of experience in one or two activities may demonstrate your passion more than minimal participation in five or six clubs.
 You may also hold down a job or have family responsibilities.
 These are as important as any other extracurricular activity.
 In general, we want to understand the impact you have had at your job, in your family, in a club, in your school, or in the larger community, and we want to learn of the impact that experience has had on you.

 In some cases, exceptional abilities in athletics may influence our decision if the applicant is otherwise well qualified, but such abilities never, by themselves, ensure admission to Stanford.

 Just as no two Stanford students are the same, each applicant to Stanford is unique.
 This means that as we review each application, we pay careful attention to unique circumstances.
-We take into account family background, educational differences, employment and life experiences.
-By focusing on your achievements within context, we evaluate how you have excelled within your unique school environment and how you have taken advantage of what was available to you in your school and community.
+We take into account your background, educational pathway, and work and family responsibilities.
+By focusing on your achievements in context, we evaluate how you have excelled in your school environment and how you have taken advantage of what is available to you in your school and community.